CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Conclusions

 \section{Conclusions}

-Our analysis conclusions are that the CP-asymmetry observables from the 3HDM could be a potential new physics experimental discovery mode of such a BSM scenario.
-Also, in the case of mass degeneracy in the charged Higgs boson sector, a GIM-like cancellation mechanism allows one avoiding EDM constraints, both neutron and electron ones.
-It would be interesting to analyse the possibility of CP-violating phases from both the neutral and charged Higgs sectors in future research.
-We believe that our studies can help expand the understanding of CP-violation of the extended scalar sectors and spark further interest in MHDMs.
+Our analysis concludes that the CP-asymmetry observables from the 3HDM could be a potential new physics experimental discovery mode of such a BSM scenario .
+Also, in the case of mass degeneracy in the charged Higgs boson sector , a GIM-like cancellation mechanism allows one avoiding EDM constraints , both neutron and electron ones .
+In future research , it would be interesting to analyse the possibility of CP-violating phases from both the neutral and charged Higgs sectors.
+Our studies can help expand the understanding of CP-violation of the extended scalar sectors and spark further interest in MHDMs .

 \authorcontributions{Conceptualization, A.A., S.M., H.L. and M.S.; methodology, A.A. and S.M; software, D.R.-C.,T.S. and M.S.; validation, D.R.-C.,T.S. and M.S.; formal analysis, A.A.,S.M. and H.L.; investigation, D.R.-C. and M.S.; resources, A.A., H.L. and T.S.; data curation, D.R.-C.,T.S. and M.S.; writing---original draft preparation, A.A., H.L., D.R.-C. and M.S.; writing---review and editing, S.M. ; visualization, D.R.-C. and M.S.; supervision, A.A.,S.M.,H.L. and T.S.
 All authors have read and agreed to the published version of the manuscript.}